ZenMagick/ZenMagick/zenmagick/plugins/request/zm_wordpress/Readme.txt

 A ZenMagick plugin to display Wordpress content from within a ZenMagick template.

-This plugin has been tested with Wordpress 2.5.
+This plugin has been tested with Wordpress 2.5 and 2.6.

 Installation